 A virtual private network or VPN is an encrypted tunnel that runs between the client (the VPN application on your computer or device) and the VPN provider’s server.
 This protects your data from being seen or tampered with by hackers, internet service providers (ISPs), or nosey governments.

 When you use the internet, the connection may not be fully encrypted, which means that the government and any motivated hackers can see what you’re looking at, downloading, or uploading.
-This set up is neither secure nor private.
-If you install VPN, the encryption allows you to look up and access things anonymously with a greater amount of security and privacy.
+This setup is neither secure nor private.
+If you install a VPN, the encryption allows you to look up and access things anonymously with a greater amount of security and privacy.

 Once you encrypt, data travels through your VPN provider’s server, then sent to another server of your choice.
 Some providers have servers around the world, which allow you to spoof your location.
 This means that your connection will appear to be coming from a different server to where you are physically located, and it can be used to hide where you are or to access geo-restricted content.